My workload just stepped up another notch, but I’m not too worried, it’s seems like I can just spew out articles like there is no tomorrow.

 Then one day you look at that tree and it no longer has any meaning, it’s just a tree.

-A similar thing happens in the field.
+A similar thing happens when you approach a girl.
 You go out, start getting rejected, and IT HURTS.

 But once you do it a few times, you no longer view rejection as something that affects your identity, or who you are.
 You no longer have any sort of emotional response to it.

-As you get better, you start dealing with shit tests and her freaking out, or some dude coming in, or someone PUKING ON YOU, and still maintaining your cool.
+As you get better, you start dealing with her freaking out, or some dude trying to take your girl, or someone PUKING ON YOU, and still maintaining your cool.

 Getting good at this mostly just takes time, and living life.
 Man, you go through bankruptcy, get divorced, or travel the world, and very little gets you emotional.